juju/docs/src/en/reference-constraints.md

 - tags

-    Comma-delimited positive and negative (prefixed with "^") tags assigned to the machine.
+    Comma-delimited tags assigned to the machine.
+Tags can be positive, denoting an attribute of the machine, or negative (prefixed with "^"), to denote something that the machine does not have.
 Currently only supported by MAAS.

     Example: tags=virtual,^dualnic

 - spaces

-    Permits specifying a list of Juju network space names that a unit or machine needs access to.
-Both positive and negative (prefixed with "^") spaces can be in the list, separated by commas.
+    Permits specifying a comma-delimited list of Juju network space names that a unit or machine needs access to.
+Space names can be positive, listing an attribute of the space, or negative (prefixed with "^"), listing something the space does not have, separated by commas.

     Example: spaces=storage,db,^logging,^public (meaning, select machines connected
     to the storage and db spaces, but NOT to logging or public spaces).